wilkek/infentory/ams/README.md

 The prerequisites to follow the tutorial are a recent version of AMS2025 or newer, including PLAMS.

 We will guide you step by step using the example of NaCl dissociation in water.
 This simple test case was chosen to showcase the latest improvements in our approach, which now enables us to extract both rate constants and mechanistic insights from a RETIS simulation (see [J. Chem.
 Theory Comput.
 2023, 19, 7, 2222–2236](https://pubs.acs.org/doi/full/10.1021/acs.jctc.5c00054) for details).
+The subfolders include all necessary scripts and files to run the simulations.
+All other systems can be set up and analyzed in the same way.

 # Step 0: Molecular Dynamics